OpenTechSchool/html-css-beginners/core/portfolio.md

 Check your navigation menu.

 Last thing we need to do before moving on is to clear everything in order to restore the normal flow, since we changed the setting float to right.
+Place this div after the `nav` element.

     <div class="clear"></div>